localstack/localstack-blog.github.io/content/2024-01-21-add-authentication-authorization-to-localstack-with-the-authress-extension/index.md

 npm install
 ```

 As with the React application, the next step is to update the Authress configuration.
-Navigate to the `src/authressPermissionsWrapper.tsx`, and update the `authressApiUrl` to point at the Authress LocalStack extension URL.
+Navigate to the `src/authressPermissionsWrapper.tsx`, and update the `authressApiUrl` to point at the extension URL.

 ```typescript
 const serviceClientAccessKey = 'sc_c.0.acc.MC4CAQAwBQYDK2VwBCIEIALXnuHrzrj++Q54hCHI/GvULrovX9SNis8+rFKgEM2v';